-Communication using language is an extraordinary skill that distinguishes man from other species as well as machines.
+Communication using language is an extraordinary skill that distinguishes man from animal and machines.
 But could we build a machine that replicates our ability to produce and understand language?

 2. NLP focuses on language

 NLP is an interdisciplinary field that focuses on language.
 It combines AI and linguistics, and naturally automates, translates, and generates predictive text.

 In the past, NLP was based on applying rules-based methods born out of computational linguistics.
 Over time, its evolved more into a practice about machine learning and AI.

 Natural language processing and speech recognition technology often go hand in hand.
 They both use machine learning and deep learning to effectively acquire, process, and recognize data sets that relate to speech and text.

 A major challenge with natural language data, though, is that it needs to be transcribed and annotated with the real meanings of each statement so the machine learning algorithm can embed associations between real and expressed meanings.

 That’s why we still need humans for speech transcription – for computers to understand language the way we do, they have to learn languages the way we do.